Lawmakers say Chinese investment in U.S. farmland poses threat

 “Chinese strategy is to buy and hold,” she said.
 “They see an opportunity, they buy it.
 Then they will decide what to do with it.
 But in certain key sectors — agriculture is certainly a key sector everywhere in the world — buy and hold is a tremendous strategy.”

-Lawmakers at the state level have also taken notice.
+Lawmakers at the state level also have taken notice.

 In March, Missouri state Sen. Doug Beck, a Democrat, introduced a bill that would have reimposed a check on foreign investment in Missouri farmland.
 He said the lack of the safeguard poses a significant, long-term threat.

-There are six states that ban foreign ownership of farmland — Hawaii, Iowa, Minnesota, Mississippi, North Dakota and Oklahoma.
+Six states ban foreign ownership of farmland — Hawaii, Iowa, Minnesota, Mississippi, North Dakota and Oklahoma.

 In 2013, the Missouri legislature reversed a late 1970s ban on foreign farmland purchases in the state.
 The bill received little scrutiny, according to Tim Gibbons of the Missouri Rural Crisis Center.